anandaltekar/InTune/README.md

 ## Disclaimer

 I have not maintained the codebase since 2015.
-You are free to use it for any purpose.
+Anyone is free to use it for any purpose.